TBD54566975/developer.tbd.website/site/blog/2023-06-27-web5-chatgpt.md

 ![generate protocol](/img/chatgpt-plugin-create-protocol.png)

-So, as you can see, the plugin can help you with all things Web5.
+So, as you can see, no matter if you're on our site or using ChatGPT directly, our assistant can help you with all things Web5.
 And of course, we've [opened sourced](https://github.com/TBD54566975/web5-chatgpt-plugin) the knowledge base so feel free to contribute anything we may have missed.